This post may contain affiliate sales links. Please read my disclosure policy.

 Storing Cowboy Caviar

-If you follow me on Instagram you might have seen in my stories a huge bowl of this stuff!
+The longer this sits the more delicious it becomes.
 Luckily for you (and me!)
 Cowboy Caviar can last up to 4 days in an airtight container in the refrigerator.

 Can I Make this Cowboy Caviar Recipe Ahead of Time?